snehalsobti/Multi-Core-Processor/README.md

 # Multi-Core-Processor
-A 16-bit, 8-register Multi-Core Processor designed using Verilog HDL (Hardware Description Language) with a wide range of memory mapped I/O and various additional functionalities.
+A 16-bit, 8-register Multi-Core Processor designed using Verilog HDL (Hardware Description Language) with a wide range of memory-mapped I/O and various additional functionalities.
 The processor has two cores but it is highly scalable.
-Memory arbiter policy has been implemented to avoid memory access conflicts among multiple cores.
+A memory arbiter policy has been implemented to avoid memory access conflicts among multiple cores.
 In addition to that, Atomic Instructions have also been implemented to avoid memory access conflicts when multiple cores try to access the same memory location.

+It can handle two independent programs running on two different cores and both of them can interact with I/O at the same time.
+Both cores share a single port RAM and multiplex their I/O (which means that both cores can work with all the I/O devices and no partitioning is needed)

 ## Disclaimer
 This repository explains the functionalities of this Multi-Core Processor and also contains the test programs along with the snapshots of the running programs.
 Although most of the content in this Processor was above and beyond the course expectations (which were just to implement some of the basic instructions of a processor), I cannot publicly share the actual code for the processor to prevent students from committing Academic Integrity violations by copying it.